Adittchauhan/vettyintern-solutions/README.md

 ## Submission

 This repository serves as my final submission for the Vetty internship SQL assignment.
-Screenshots of executed queries can be found inside the repository (if uploaded as required).

 For any clarifications, feel free to reach out.